Frequently Asked Questions about PTO

 Frequently Asked Questions (FAQs) About Paid Time Off Policies and Procedures

-We’ve put together a list of frequently asked questions to you navigate common issues and put together an effective strategy:
+So, are you ready to revamp your policies?
+If so, read on for a list of frequently asked questions that may help you navigate common issues and put together an effective strategy:

 Q. Do you need to pay out unused vacation to employees who leave your company?

 A. In most states, it is the decision of the company; but you must make this clear in a company policy or handbook.
 There are some states that require payment of earned, unused days, so be sure to check with legal counsel.

 Q. Can you require an employee to use PTO if they haven’t requested it?

 A. In many states, employers can require employees to exhaust paid time off before taking time off without pay.
 Again, check with legal counsel before implementing a practice or policy.

 Q. What is the average number of paid holidays provided by employers?

 A. According to the Bureau of Labor Statistics, employers in the U.S. offer 7.6 days of paid holidays annually.
 However, this number can grow substantially depending on job type and length of service.

 Q. Are employers required to provide paid federal holidays or PTO?